LappalainenLab/workflows/phaser/README.md

 #### Runtime

-This workflow utilizes a pre-built Docker image hosted on the [Lappalainen Lab GitHub Packages](https://github.com/orgs/LappalainenLab/packages/container/package/phaser) page.
+This task utilizes a pre-built Docker image hosted on the [Lappalainen Lab GitHub Packages](https://github.com/orgs/LappalainenLab/packages/container/package/phaser) page.
 In compute environments, this task requires 10 GB of memory